Jack is Lecturer in Art History at the University of East Anglia, Norwich.

 In particular he specialises in the art of the Middle Ages (from roughly the fifth to fifteenth centuries), where his work uses artworks as a gateway onto the complex cultures of medieval Europe and the Middle East.
 His research treats objects as intricate puzzles that can be slowly unravelled, layer by layer, to tell us all sorts of things about the world at the time of their creation, from grand political structures or religious narratives to the more mundane and distinctly human details of everyday life in the past.

-Jack’s research also focuses on the history of medicine and health and his forthcoming book, Medieval Bodies: Life, Death and Art in the Middle Ages (April 2018, Wellcome/Profile), tells the story of how people in the Middle Ages came to conceive of their own bodies: how the body functioned, what it came to stand for in medieval culture, and how it was vividly realised, idolised, and distorted by medieval artisans of all types.
+Jack’s research also focuses on the history of medicine and health and his most recent book, Medieval Bodies: Life, Death and Art in the Middle Ages (April 2018, Wellcome/Profile), tells the story of how people in the Middle Ages came to conceive of their own bodies: how the body functioned, what it came to stand for in medieval culture, and how it was vividly realised, idolised, and distorted by medieval artisans of all types.

 His academic publications and teaching cover a diverse range of subjects, including twentieth-century painting, historical surgical instruments, renaissance sculpture, medieval medicine and anatomical practice, the history of cartography, eighteenth-century architecture, scientific and mathematical diagrams, contemporary political caricature, and internet art.